 We never imagined we would have to pay attention to Bitcoin Cash, known as BCH/BCC, but with the recent ruckus the project has been causing in the market, it looks like we are going to have to.
 BCC is the first “successful” hardfork of BTC, boasting itself as the solution to BTC’s scalability issue.
 Though launched back in August 1st, BCC has recently stolen the spotlight after the failure of Segwit2x.

-At the moment, Bitcoin is embroiled in a heavy civil war, revolving around the issue of upgrading BTC’s network to increase the amount of transactions the blockchain can accommodate.
+At the moment, Bitcoin is embroiled in a heavy civil war revolving around the issue of upgrading BTC’s network to increase the amount of transactions the blockchain can accommodate.
 The community is divided in opinions of which teams’ solution is the best option for Bitcoin, and of course BitcoinCash sees their alternative as the correct answer.
-The BCH team rejects the SegWit implementation (not to be confused with segwit2x) by BTC and so BitcoinCash was created.
+The BCH team rejected the SegWit implementation (not to be confused with segwit2x) by BTC, and so BitcoinCash was created.

-BitcoinCash believes in BCH as the purest “Bitcoin”, the closest token to Satoshi’s vision, and oppositions to BCH’s proposals are perceived to be direct attacks upon BCH’s position as the true Bitcoin.
+BitcoinCash believes in BCH as the purest “Bitcoin,” the closest token to Satoshi’s vision.
+Oppositions to BCH’s proposals are perceived to be direct attacks upon BCH’s position as the true Bitcoin.
 It is stated that BCH is built just as how Satoshi had envisioned BTC to be, and the on-chain scaling is part of BTC’s original roadmap.

 Boasted as an alternative to the Lightning Network proposed by the BTC Core team, BCH aims to be the solution to BTC’s scalability issue by increasing the Max Blocksize Limit parameter of Bitcoin’s blockchain to instead of adopting SegWit.